gncemre23/aws-fpga/hdk/cl/developer_designs/oBTC_miner/doc/fpga_miner.md

     - $ source fpga_init.sh
 - After previous command, the current directory is oBTCminer.
 Go to the top folder of the repository (`aws-fpga`).
 - Open `opowminer` folder.
-- Open a second terminal and do the previous steps.
-After that you have two terminals connected to the instance.
-- Run the following commands on one of the terminals.
-After these command, the FPGA will be programmed.
+- Run the following commands.
+After these commands, the FPGA will be programmed.
     - $ sudo fpga-clear-local-image -S 0
-    - $ sudo fpga-load-local-image -S 0 -I agfi-02242ecde389dc834 -a 125 -b 343 -c 1
+    - $ sudo fpga-load-local-image -S 0 -I agfi-09b1521d93088246c -a 125 -b 343 -c 1
-- At the first terminal, open `build-fpga` folder.
-Run `$ make` command.
-Therefore, `oBTCminer_fpga` is compiled.
-- At the second terminal, run  `$ ./build.sh` command to compile cpuminer.
+- Run  `$ ./build.sh` command to compile cpuminer.
-- After two ones are compiled, first, run `$ sudo ./oBTCminer_fpga` at build-fpga folder at one of the terminal.
-Then on the other terminal run the following command:
+- Run the following command:
-    - $ ./cpuminer -o stratum+tcp://pool.obtc.me:3390 -u [oBTC address] -p . -a heavyhash -D
+    - `$ ./cpuminer -o stratum+tcp://pool.obtc.me:3390 -u [oBTC address] -p . -a heavyhash -D`

 After these steps, the mining is started.